My name is Steve Bruno. I have been a professional interventionist for nearly 15 years.

 After going through a program that worked, I did my first intervention.
 I soon realized that the destructive life I had been living had given me a unique insight into the struggles the families who hired me were facing.
-During those wasted years as an addict, I had – remarkably – developed a skill set that enabled me to look into the chaos and see the mechanisms that play a role in the lives of addicts.
-I know them so intimately that I can, more often than not, overcome them.
+During those “wasted” years as an addict, I had – remarkably – developed a skill set that enabled me to look into the chaos and see the mechanisms that play a role in the lives of addicts.
+I know them so intimately that I can overcome them.

-For the past couple of years I have been working on a book about my work, my viewpoints on addiction and how to help people who are fighting it.
+For the past couple of years I have been working on a book about my work, my viewpoints on addiction and how to help people who are fighting the people who are trying to help them.
 In the meantime I am writing this blog.

 I address the subject of interventions in an effort to demystify them for my readers, and provide as much insight as possible as to how interventions are done, which strategies are most effective and which “strategies”can create disaster.
 Most of all I want to help addicts by giving their families the tools to do so.

 I invite you to ask questions or make comments.
 Tell me what you’re struggling with.
 Do it anonymously.
 Every question will receive my best answer.